TeamSemiSuperCV/semi-super/README.md

 The Semi-supervised learning framework used in the project comprises of three steps as shown in the workflow diagram below:

-Markup : 1.
-Unsupervised or self-supervised pretraining
+1. Unsupervised or self-supervised pretraining
 2. Supervised fine-tuning
 3. Knowledge distillation using unlabeled data

+Refer to [SimCLRv2](https://arxiv.org/abs/2006.10029) - Big Self-Supervised Models are Strong Semi-Supervised Learners paper for more details regarding the framework.

 Resources